pingpong74/Minceraft/Readme.md

 # Minecraft like game in Rust

 ## Features

-1. Uses Vulkan to allow for greate parrallism on GPU
+1. Uses wgpu, this allows greate portability whilst not compromising on performance
 2. Use compute/Mesh shaders to create the geometry
 3. Vertex pulling optimizations